brittneypostma/devDocs/src/routes/blog/posts/advanced-js.md

 ---

-## The 2 Pillars: Closures and Prototypal Inheritance
+## The 2 Pillars: Closures and Prototypes

 Closures and Prototypical Inheritance are things that make JavaScript special.
 But, before diving into those there are a few things we need to review.